Is There an Ethical SEO Business?

 The right way to use article directories is submit one article to each and make sure it get published, and then have a couple of links point towards that article – sounds like a lot more work I know, but this way it actually does pay off.

 It is the same idea with directories.
 Often the same blurb about your company and the same anchor text and url is submitted to 100’s.
 What a waste.
+Using relevant keywords in each unique submission is crucial to improve search engine visibility.
 On our training course I tell people to not have a pre-written blurb, every time you submit to a directory write the information about your company from scratch – this way you will have a chance of Google indexing the submission and not just seeing it as duplicate content.

 I do make the distinction between one off consultancy and on-going services.
 I know one consultant here in Ireland who charges a lot more than this for one day consultancy, but if he can list and show you how to fix all the issues on your site during that 1 or 2 days I think it is still more than worth the payment.